36 Hours in Phoenix: 16 Fun Things To Do, See and Eat!

 A must-order are the eponymous crunchy tacos which burst with flavour as the tacos crack in your mouth.

-Sufficiently stuffed, discover the plethora of things to do in Phoenix at night.
+Sufficiently stuffed, discover the many things to do in Phoenix at night.
 Sneak a nightcap at The Churchill (North 1st St), a fun collection of bars and restaurants inside a mishmash of shipping containers, or Bitter and Twisted (ironically located in the former Arizona Prohibition Headquarters) with its stellar cocktail menu (1 W Jefferson St).
 Alternatively, join the young crowd banging away at the pinball machines at Cobra Arcade Bar (801 N 2nd St #100).

 Saturday AM